-Find medical and healthcare electives and gap year programs in the developing world in medicine, dentistry, midwifery, pharmacy, radiography, physiotherapy and nursing.
+One One World 365 you can find free, low cost & structured medical and healthcare projects, gap year medical placements and programs in the developing world in medicine, dentistry, midwifery, pharmacy, radiography, physiotherapy and nursing.

-If you are a student, graduate or planning a medical gap year by applying you are also likely to increase your chances of finding medical job openings and public health positions in the future enhancing your career prospects.
+If you are a student, graduate by applying you are also likely to increase your chances of finding medical job openings and public health positions in the future enhancing your career prospects.
 Or if you are already working in the industry this is a great way to help train local workers and improve lives for people.
 A lot of people don't realise you don't need previous experience in the profession to participate on some of these types of programs - there are assistant and educational roles available where you can work alongside seasoned professionals.
-Below we provide a run down on the types of positions available.

 If you’ve already been reading up on the medical school application process, you will know that the fight for a place is fierce.
 To get into medical school, you not only need top grades but you will need extra attributes to stand out from the crowd.
 This is where work experience in a hospital can help you shine.
 Work experience in a hospital should be considered as important as your grades and it is guaranteed to be discussed during interviews with your chosen medical schools.
 You will be asked about what you learned during the experience, what you liked and disliked and whether or not it had any impact on your motivation to become a doctor.
 Work experience in a clinical setting is the perfect way to affirm your love for medicine.